 We now have two successful blogs in two different niches that we drive traffic to using Pinterest, Google, YouTube, and Facebook.

-We’re on Instagram, but we use it for our personal accounts – not as a traffic driver to our websites.
-That’s just what works for us personally.
+We’re on Instagram, but we use it more for our personal accounts – not as a traffic driver to our websites (not yet anyway).

-One thing that we have learned over the last couple of years from growing these accounts is that it doesn’t matter WHAT platform you are using to drive traffic to your blog.
+One thing that we have learned from growing these various accounts is that it doesn’t matter WHAT platform you are using to drive traffic to your blog…

 Many of the most important strategies for how to get more traffic to your blog are all the SAME – regardless of which platform you are using!